prenex/search_engine/README.md

 * More sophisticated writeup of LICENCE
 * Maybe ability to delete from the engine?
 Currently you rebuild all for now.
+* Maybe I could add "suffix tree" generation for searching any common substr?
+* search_engine_2 data structures and functions workin on many engines!

+The search_engine_2 is a good idea, because we can then split maybe the whole database into 16 number of search_engines which likely all work in the fast paths always and with better cache optimality, so likely with a little bit of an overhead of having multiple engines for book-keeping you get a much better performance out of the whole when storing really much data.
+I think this is a good thing to write.
+OR EVEN BETTER: maybe we should somehow organize the code to be able to use both search_engines and search_engine2s in search_engine2s which in turn gives us practically "endless" scalability.